simsong/dfxml/README.md

-python/dfxml/tests - Unit tests for the DFXML modules. python/tools       - Tools written in Python for processing DFXML files. python/tools/tests - Unit tests for the DFXML tools. src/               - The C language DFXML implementation for both writing and reading DFXML files.
+python/dfxml/tests - Unit tests for the DFXML modules. python/tools       - Tools written in Python for processing DFXML files. python/tools/tests - Unit tests for the DFXML tools. schema/            - The DFXML schema.
+Not directly tracked; run `make schema-init` to retrieve. src/               - The C language DFXML implementation for both writing and reading DFXML files.
 Includes a few tools, mostly demos.
 ```